pyOpenSci/pyopensci.github.io/_posts/2022-10-18-why-do-metrics-matter-for-pyopensci-what-should-we-track.md

 ---
 layout: single
-title: "Why Python open source software metrics matter for pyOpenSci and what should we track?"
+title: "Why should Python open source package health matter to scientists? (and to you!)"
-excerpt: ""
+excerpt: "Free and open source software tools are the foundation for thousands if not millions of scientific workflows.
+Yet, it is rare that users fully understand it's importance in moving science forward.
+Here, I discuss the value of free and open source software for science; why you as a scientist should care; and what pyOpenSci is doing to try to support Python scientific tools for science. "
 author: "Leah Wasser"
-permalink: /blog/why-metrics-matter-pyopensci-open-source
+permalink: /blog/why-python-open-source-software-matters-for-scientists
 header:
     overlay_color: "#666"
     overlay_filter: 0.6